10 CHEAP Hotels in Banff That Are Cozy and Comfortable

 Tunnel Mountain Resort / Cheap Hotels in Banff

 The Tunnel Mountain Resort is an excellent choice if you don’t mind being situated away from Downtown Banff.
-The Tunnel Mountain Resort has updated rooms with a kitchenette, so you can always do your own cooking and save more money in Banff.
+Tunnel Mountain Resort has updated rooms with a kitchenette, so you can always do your own cooking and save more money in Banff, which is especially great if you have a family all dining out.

 The Rundlestone Lodge